Probing gravity with non-linear clustering in redshift space: Methodology

 \subsection{Estimating the growth rate using MCMC}

 With the multipoles calculated, we need a method to compare them to theoretical predictions in order to constrain the growth rate and the galaxy bias.
 As previously mentioned, we use the VDG model implemented in \textsc{comet-emu} Ref.~\cite{Eggemeier2023COMETTheory} to obtain a reliable estimate of nonlinear effects.
 Our objective is to calculate the growth rate across different scales to investigate potential scale dependence.
 To this end, we define two sets of scales, categorized as large and small, to test for scale dependence in $f(R)$ gravity.
 It is important to note that, despite the chosen terminology, both scale ranges remain within the linear (or quasi-linear) regime for the redshifts considered.
 Otherwise, the linear galaxy bias estimation would be biased by nonlinear effects, and the definition of $E_G$, Eq.~\eqref{eq:EG final}, would no longer hold.
 We also perform the calculation on both scales on GR in order to check that there is no scale dependence in this case, as expected, to validate our methodology.
-For F5, we simply multiply the final multipoles by the boost provided by \textsc{e-mantis} at the respective redshift $z$.
-However, since \textsc{e-mantis} only calculates the boost for the dark matter power spectrum, we are uncertain whether it can be directly applied to the final multipoles, which account for galaxies and RSD effects.
-Unfortunately, COMET does not allow the input of a custom matter power spectrum outside of those already incorporated into the code, which limits our ability to modify this aspect of the analysis.
-However, we expect the approach to perform well as an approximation.
-Looking at appendix \ref{annex:VDG} and the final expression for the multipole wedges, Eq.~\eqref{eq: wedges}, it appears that the relationship remains linear with the matter power spectrum, as the galaxy power spectrum terms, Eq.~\eqref{eq:galaxy power spectrum}, are also linear with the matter power spectrum.
-The final expression for the multipoles, Eq.~\eqref{eq: multipoles final comet}, integrates the wedges over the angle $\mu$, but since the boost is independent of $\mu$, we can simply factor it out of the integral.
+For F5, as indicated in section \ref{sec:Comet}, we simply multiply the final multipoles by the boost provided by \textsc{e-mantis} at the respective redshift $z$.

 Estimating the growth rate at small scales can be quite challenging since we do not have many (largely independent) data points to work with and there are more parameter degeneracies due to the higher amount of non-linear parameters, on top of linear ones, that affect these scales.
 For this reason, in general we try to constraint as many parameter as possible.
 Fortunately \textsc{comet-emu} let us work with a reduced parameter space from which we select the following: